whwangChina/subcommission-ordovician/pages/index.md

 ---
 ## Welcome to the Subcommission on Ordovician Stratigraphy

-This is the homepage of the Ordovician Subcommission (SOS).
+This is the homepage of the Subcommission on Ordovician Stratigraphy (SOS).
 The Ordovician community is a dynamic, international group of scientist investigating all aspects of the Earth system during the Ordovician Period.
 Our community gathers in both in traditional in-person meetings and through virtual conferences.

 ---
 ### Ordovician meetings